rizo8107/InstaFlowsreplit/FIXES_AND_NEXT_STEPS.md

 Based on your logs, I can confirm:
 1. **Webhooks ARE being received** - Comments and DMs are coming through
 2. **Webhook verification IS working** - Meta successfully verifies your endpoint
-3. **Token system IS working** - Database-first with environment fallback
+3. **Token system IS simplified** - Hardcoded "zenthra" for all environments

 ### ❌ The Actual Problem
 ```